Secondary Program Review

 Yes.
 We would like to hear feedback, recommendations, suggestions and concerns from parents.
 In addition to participation in the policy consultations, we encourage parents, students, staff and community members to contact us at SecondaryReview@tdsb.on.ca.

 I’ve noticed that the Optional Attendance online consultations closed on February.
 How can I provide feedback?

 The 90 day consultation period for the proposed changes to the Optional Attendance policy has ended.
 We received 623 responses to the online survey and over 200 emails and we have feedback from a variety of meetings and consultation sessions.
 The draft policy is being reworked and will be presented to Trustees for approval this spring.

 Will you share the feedback you received during the consultation process?

-Summaries from online and in-person consultations, surveys, etc., will be included as part of the final staff report, which will be presented to the Board of Trustees for approval in June 2020.
+Summaries from online and in-person consultations, surveys, etc., will be included as part of the final staff report, which will be presented to the Board of Trustees for approval in the Spring of 2022.

 Will parents have additional opportunities to provide feedback before the final staff report is presented to the Board of Trustees for approval?

-In April, a map with proposed changes in specific geographical areas of the city will be shared at Committee of the Whole, and will be available to the public on our website.
-Members of the community will be able to provide feedback on any proposed changes in advance of the final report that will be presented to trustees in June 2020.
+Members of the community will be able to provide feedback on any proposed changes in advance of the final report that will be presented to trustees in Spring 2022.